uz1pk/Social-Media-Infrastructure-API/README.md

 # Social-Media-Post-API

 ## Introduction
  Creating a new Social Media Platform for your startup?
-Need to mimic Social Media post logic and have a quick and easy place to store it securely?
+Need to mimic Social Media backend logic while having a secure place to store it?
 Or just looking for a fun API to test out?
-That is what my Social Media Post API is for.
-This Authenticated User RESTful API allows you to create accounts that can create posts, perform full CRUD operations, as well as Searching/Filtering of existing posts.
+That is what my Social Media Post Platform is for.
+This Secure RESTful API, allows you to create accounts which can perform full CRUD operations on posts and search/filter existing posts.

  ## Motivation